-Azure Firewall FAQ (Preview)
+Azure Firewall FAQ

 What is Azure Firewall?

 Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It's a fully stateful firewall-as-a-service with built-in high availability and unrestricted cloud scalability.
 You can centrally create, enforce, and log application and network connectivity policies across subscriptions and virtual networks.
-Azure Firewall is currently in public preview.

-Which capabilities are supported in the Azure Firewall public preview release?
+What capabilities are supported in Azure Firewall?

 - Stateful firewall as a service